halfward/UrbanVein/articles/intro.md

         <p>
             <b>Creating A Local Building Material Platform</b>
             <br><br>
-            Fast foward six years later, I'm in New York studying computational design in GSAPP Columbia.
-In my Colloquium design class, there’s a reading I keep coming back to—mainly because of how the author frames local data as something shaped by dynamic, ongoing societal participation.
+            Fast foward six years later, I'm studying computational design in GSAPP Columbia.
+In my Colloquium class, there’s a reading I keep coming back to, mainly because of how the author frames local data as something shaped by dynamic, ongoing societal participation.
 Out of all the great readings in that class, that one really stuck with me:
             <blockquote>
                 All data are local.
 Indeed, data are cultural artifacts created by people, and their dutiful machines, at a time, in a place, and with the instruments at hand for audiences that are conditioned to receive them. -Yanni Loukissas, “From Data Sets to Data Settings,” in All Data are Local
             </blockquote>